Krande/blender_addons/src/addons/bl_measure/README.md

-# Measure - A Hello World in Blender API
+# Simply Measure - A Hello World in Blender API and Github Actions
-The smallest possible addon I could think of when testing an automated addon pipeline
+The smallest possible addon I could think of for testing an automated addon pipeline using github actions